 D. Contracting to insure any person, property, or risk located within this State at the time of contracting;

 E. Conception resulting in paternity within the meaning of Title 19-A, chapter 53, subchapter I;[fn1]

 F. Contracting to supply services or things within this State;

 G. Maintaining a domicile in this State while subject to a marital or family relationship out of which arises a claim for divorce, alimony, separate maintenance, property settlement, child support or child custody; or the commission in this State of any act giving rise to such a claim; or

-H. Acting as a director, manager, trustee or other officer of a corporation incorporated under the laws of, or having its principal place of business within, this State.
+H. Acting as a director, manager, trustee, or another officer of a corporation incorporated under the laws of, or having its principal place of business within, this State.

-I. Maintain any other relation to the State or to persons or property which affords a basis for the exercise of jurisdiction by the courts of this State consistent with the Constitution of the United States.
+I. Maintain any other relation to the State or to persons or property that affords a basis for the exercise of jurisdiction by the courts of this State consistent with the United States Constitution.

 3. Personal service.
 Service of process upon any person who is subject to the jurisdiction of the courts of this State, as provided in this section, may be made by personally serving the summons upon the defendant outside this State, with the same force and effect as though summons had been personally served within this State.